* This is the Professional Version. *

-Drowning is common in pools, hot tubs, natural water settings, and, among infants and toddlers, in toilets, bathtubs, and buckets of water or cleaning fluids.
+Drowning is common in pools, hot tubs, and natural water settings, and, among infants and toddlers, in toilets, bathtubs, and buckets of water or cleaning fluids.
 About 4 times as many people are hospitalized for nonfatal drowning as die as a result of drowning.

 Skeletal, soft-tissue, head, and internal injuries may occur, particularly among surfers, water skiers, boaters, flood victims, and occupants of submerged vehicles.
 People who dive into shallow water may sustain cervical and other spine injuries (which may be the cause of drowning).

 Rarely, drowning occurs when people develop carbon monoxide poisoning when they are swimming near an exhaust port of a boat.
 Only a few breaths may cause unconsciousness.